 The first part of this lecture, featured here, is about the basics.
 A good diet, a healthy sleep, and plenty of exercise.

 “Makeup, hair and clothes,” says Mary “are just the trimmings, like the icing on the cake.
 But if the cake itself isn’t good, you’ll soon lose interest in the icing.”

 To achieve true 1940’s style glamour, Mary emphasizes ‘glamour poise and charm.’
 Poise being a state of mind.
 It comes as a result of confidence in the way you look.
 That your clothes are right, your makeup natural, your hair neat.
 Charm is the ability to make other people happy and comfortable with you.
 In these modern narcissistic days, how many of us achieve the art of poise and charm I wonder?

 Until recent years, the name of Mary Stuyvesant was forgotten.
-When Glamour Daze acquired the film from AV Geeks, we had no name for her.
+When Glamour Daze discovered the film, we had no name for her.
 We cheekily gave her a nickname – Miss Ratherly Stern, inspired by her sincere but rather serious admonitions to her girls.
 It’s all good fun now all these years later, but it’s time her fans knew her by her real name: Mary Stuyvesant – pronounced Stoy-vess-ant.